artifishional/bar-chart/README.md

-# Qlik Sense extension 2 dimensional staked bar-chart
+# Qlik Sense extension: 2 dimensional staked bar-chart

 how to use: